SleepyStudents/CSC3210-SleepyStudents/Assignments/Assignment1/Report.md

 - Appendix: have the links (slack, GitHub and video links and screenshot) here
 - (2p) All text must be produced on a word processor and convert it to PDF format.

-Note: You can write in a word doc and then copy and paste it into this file under your selected section.
-Try to make your section descriptive of the process, fulfilling the requirements specified: What you have done and what you have observed, including screenshots (if this applies to your section).
-1/4 of a page to 1/2 of a page is fine.